IT Infrastructure Update Tool Re-design

 Business Impact & Feedback

 LCM 2.2 was released in June.
-While customers have complained that upgrade’s product quality has been going down over the years, but 2.2 is a turnaround with engineering effort and the re-design.
+While customers have complained that upgrade’s product quality has been going down over the years, 2.2 is a turnaround with engineering effort and the re-design.
 Support call has reduced 20% since product release

 June 11, 2019